seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

     main = do
       putStrLn "Starting Server..."

-First, let's import scotty.
-Add this line to the top
+Before we can use it, we need to import scotty.
+Add this line to the top:

     import Web.Scotty
     main = do